60-seconds to shred fat, build strength, and transform your body.

 High-intensity interval training (HIIT) doesn’t require 45 minutes of punishing your body to bring about results.

-I am the first to admit that there is very little research on micro-workouts.
+There’s little research on micro-workouts.
 Especially on occasional bouts of brief, intense exercise.
 Although I would imagine that the effects would closely mirror HIIT but inducing far less stress.
 Can these brief periods of movement really compare to exercise?

-Building a Strong Aerobic Base
+Building a Strong Heart

 If you want to get good at running, you run.